-If you have any questions about this policy or what is considered confidential information, please contact Tracey Wallace, VP Human Resources.
+If you have any questions about this policy or what is considered confidential information, please contact the Chief Human Resources Officer.

-2.4 Clean Desk Policy
+2.5 Clean Desk Policy

-Sensitive Information: The Information Classification Standard can be used to identify the level of information's sensitivity level.
+Sensitive Information: The Information Classification Standard can be used to identify the sensitivity level of information.
 Information classified as Confidential, Highly Confidential, or Personal is protected by this policy.

-This policy will also apply to information classified as "General" when the individual's workspace is publicly visible.
-E.g. working in public spaces like airports, coffee shops, inside a truck parked in a public place, etc.
+This policy will also apply to information classified as "General" when the individual's workspace is publicly visible (e.g., working in public spaces like airports, coffee shops, inside a truck parked in a public place, etc.)